! -- End Code For Single Click -->Skip to Main Content

 Most Dartmouth students that choose to sit the FE exam will take the FE Other Disciplines exam, which is considered to be the general engineering exam.
+Some choose the FE Electrical & Computer exam, and others choose FE Mechanical exam.
 To help you study for your FE exam, Dartmouth Library provides access to several resources:

 Some subject handbooks include questions written in the style of the FE exam, such as those below.
 We also have access to some materials for other FE subject exams.